KYC Compliance Requirements: Your Top 10 Questions Answered

 Let’s look at the details of each.

 When bad actors succeed at establishing accounts based on stolen, synthetic or otherwise fraudulent identities, they enjoy a level of anonymity that sets the foundation for fraud.
-Once a bad actor makes it into the system, they have a greater opportunity to commit financial crimes down the road.
+Synthetic identity fraud, in particular, has become a growing concern—with 62 percent of FIs reporting increases in 2024.1

-CIP and CDD are critical first steps for managing fraud risk.
+Once a bad actor makes it into the banking system, they have a greater opportunity to commit financial crimes down the road.
+As such, CIP and CDD are critical first steps for managing fraud risk.
 By requiring FIs to verify identities and assess risk—at the point of application—these two programs work together to ensure banks do exactly what the regulation spells out: Know your customer.

 5. What’s the difference between CDD and EDD?